-In this paper, a personalized database system is implemented using search augmentation generation and keywords set by the individual through QA are tagged based on their context.
-This is like the information is structured in categories such as date, topic, and so on, separated by context.
-Thus, individuals using this search enhancement system have a personalized database of their own keywords and contextual layers.
-In order to use this system, a simple implementation of LLM prompts and outputs is not sufficient.
-Therefore, we applied a RAG process for context-based search enhancement, and implemented a NoSQL database to continuously update the user's search history.
-Through this, we implemented a personalized database and QA system and verified its performance using the RAGAS platform [19].
+In this study, a personalized database system was implemented using search augmentation, and keywords set by individuals through question-answering (QA) were tagged based on their context.
+This is similar to structuring information into categories, such as date and topic, based on context.
+Individuals using this search-enhancement system are provided a personalized database of keywords and contextual layers.
+However, a simple implementation of LLM prompts and outputs is insufficient to use this system.
+Therefore, we applied an RAG process for context-based search enhancement and implemented a NoSQL database to continuously update the search histories of users.
+Thus, we implemented a personalized database and QA system, and verified its performance through the retrieval augmented generation assessment (RAGAs) platform [19].

-This study focuses on Internet web services that tag keywords within personal documents and use that information to search personal documents in a personalized database (i.e., searching through notes in a document).

-In this platform, text created by logged-in individuals or referenced from external documents is stored in a personalization database with keywords that match its content.
-This means that documents that an individual or team wants to keep for work are structured with specific tagging keywords and updated in the database.
-This is done to make it easier to understand which documents are relevant and to quickly analyze the content within them to enable interactive search for embedded personalized information.
+This study focuses on Internet web services that tag keywords within personal documents and use this information to search for personal documents in a personalized database (i.e., searching through notes in a document).
+On this platform, the text entered by logged-in individuals or referenced from external documents is stored in a personalization database with relevant keywords.
+Thus, the documents that an individual or team wants to retain are structured and tagged with specific keywords and updated in the database.
+This facilitates an interactive search for embedded personal information by understanding which documents are relevant and quickly analyzing the content within them.

-To this end, the RAG process is applied to identify the context of personalized knowledge, such as vector databases, and to generate the correct information in the personal database.
-By generating results from an interactive search for information about documents created and stored by an individual, we show that a personalized database system using RAG is feasible.
+To this end, RAG is applied to identify the context of personalized knowledge, such as vector databases, and generate accurate information from a personal database.
+By generating results through an interactive search across documents created and stored by an individual, we demonstrate the feasibility of a personalized database system using RAG.

-Because RAG retrieves a variety of information from its knowledge base, it does not require additional model training like fine-tuning.
-Therefore, the personalized search system developed in this study based on RAG can generate accurate answers through accumulated information regardless of training data.
-It can also reflect the latest data in real time, which can reduce costs and use resources more efficiently.
-With this support, users can have a more intuitive and efficient search experience, increasing user satisfaction and helping them get the information they need more easily.
+Because the RAG retrieves a variety of information from its knowledge base, it does not require additional model training or fine-tuning.
+Therefore, the RAG-based personalized search system developed in this study can generate accurate answers through accumulated information, regardless of the training data.
+It can also reflect the latest data in real-time, which can reduce costs and use resources more efficiently.
+These features offer users a more intuitive and efficient search experience, increase their satisfaction, and allow them to easily obtain the required information.

-Chapter 2 of this thesis presents related research.
-Chapter 3 describes the development techniques for each of the main components of RAG that we implement in this work: the searcher, generator, and augmentation methods.
-In Section 4, we demonstrate the practical service methods and show how they can be used in conjunction with large-scale language models to design applications that achieve the desired results, and we apply the RAGAS framework to measure their respective performance comparisons and response times.
-Chapter 5 concludes this work and presents future research directions.
+The remainder of this paper is organized as follows.
+Section 2 presents related work, Section 3 describes the development of the RAG implemented in this study, Section 4 presents the practical service methods and shows how they can be used in conjunction with LLMs for designing applications that provide the desired results and applies the RAGAs framework to evaluate their performances and response times.
+Finally, Section 5 concludes the study and presents future research directions.

 2. Related Work

 2.1.
-Hallucination in LLMs
+Hallucinations in LLMs

-The LLM is leading to innovative developments in the field of Natural Language Processing (NLP).

-However, these models suffer from a problem called hallucination, which is when a model produces false information that is not based on actual facts.
-An hallucination is defined as a phenomenon where LLM generates incorrect information, logical errors, or non-existent data when generating responses.
-For example, when an LLM model provides information about a person or event that doesn't exist in response to a specific question.
+Although LLMs have induced innovative developments in the field of natural language processing, they suffer from the problem of hallucinations, which refers to producing false information, logical errors, and non-existent data that are coherent but not based on actual facts.
+For example, they can provide information about a person or event that does not exist.